 Course Title Study of Tamil Literature Course Code TLM 12023 Course Objectives Understanding literature as an aesthetic expression of human experience and as a socio-cultural product; providing a broader outlook of Tamil literary tradition; developing critical skills to appreciate literature.
-Course Content: The meaning and function of literature; literature, society and culture; language and literature; brief history of Tamil literary; folk, classical and modern Tamil literature; Religious pluralism in Tamil literature; Tamil literature in the global context; Criticism in Tamil literature consists of: Introduction to mass communication and mass media; origin and growth of Tamil journalism; the impact of Tamil journalism on the development of journalistic style; elements of Tamil journalistic writing and style; writing news report, editorials, columns and feature articles; writing captions and advertisements.
+Course Content: The meaning and function of literature; literature, society and culture; language and literature; brief history of Tamil literature; folk, classical and modern Tamil literature; Religious pluralism in Tamil literature; Tamil literature in the global context; Criticism in Tamil literature

-Course Title Journalism Course Code TLM 21033 Course Objectives To provide theoretical and realistic knowledge in journalism and journalistic writing; to study the origin and growth of Tamil journalism; to develop practical skills in journalistic use of Tamil Language.
-Content: This course is designed to provide the critical knowledge in the field of Tamil print media.
-It
+Course Title Journalism

+Course Code TLM 21033

+Course Objectives To provide theoretical and realistic knowledge in journalism and journalistic writing; to study the origin and growth of Tamil journalism; to develop practical skills in journalistic use of Tamil Language.